Sleep Comfort

 - •If, even with a Snoozle Slide Sheet and careful technique, you still feel unsafe or completely dependent on others to move.

-Comfort-only information for everyday movement and sleep at home.
-Not medical advice.
+Comfort-focused guidance for everyday movement and sleep at home.
+This is not medical advice and does not replace professional assessment.

 Lilja Thorsteinsdottir — Sleep Comfort Advisor